Anyone who has handled a WordPress site long enough knows that updating a WordPress website is not a simple affair.

 You may ask if the current version is functioning fine, why do I need to bother updating it?

 While you can leave your site alone and think everything is running fine, you’re setting yourself up for much bigger problems.
 It’s important to understand why developers release updates in the first place.

 Developers constantly enhance their software to improve existing features and add new ones.
 The most important reason, however, is security issues in the software.
 If there is a security flaw present, this leaves your site vulnerable to hackers.
 If the developer finds the flaw, they patch it and release an update.

 Every update serves a purpose and it helps your website one way or the other.
 You will receive notifications to run an update on WordPress or its themes and plugins mainly for the following reasons:

 i.
 Security Fixes

-But there is an upside here.
-Since it’s open source, meaning anyone can learn and improve the code, there are also a number of people who report bugs or security flaws they discover.
-The core WordPress team then springs into action to fix these issues.
+When bugs and security flaws are found in the WordPress software, the core WordPress team then springs into action to fix these issues.
 They release an updated version of the WordPress core software.
-Once you install the update, the security flaw present on your site will be resolved.
+Once you install the update, your website is safe.

 ii.
 Bug Fixes